Each year, thousands of car accidents with drunk drivers

 .
-Drinking impairs your senses (vision and hearing) and results in decreased muscle coordination and slower reaction times — not a good combination for driving a car.
+Drinking impairs your senses (vision and hearing) and results in decreased muscle coordination and slower reaction times -- not a good combination for driving a car.
 In 2007 alone, about 13,000 wrongful deaths occurred in fatal car accidents with drunk drivers.
 Since 1992, our San Diego car accident lawyers

 have seen relatives grieve upon the wrongful death or serious permanent injury of a loved one.
 The drunk driver often survives, but tragically, innocent people are usually killed.
 This paradox can only be remedied with stricter laws, better enforcement and increased sobriety checkpoints.
 The goal is to arrest more people that drive under the influence of alcohol (DUI) to get them off the road.

 Blood Alcohol Content Level as It Relates to Drunk Driving

 In all 50 states, the legal limit for DUI is a blood alcohol concentration (BAC) level of .08 or higher.
 Your BAC level is defined as the percentage of alcohol in your blood, and it is the most common method of measuring one’s drunkenness.
 While a BAC reading of .08 or higher makes it illegal to drive in the U.S., a person is still somewhat impaired by a lower level BAC.
-Here are the effects of differing degrees of intoxication: BAC Level: .03 to .06 — A person begins to feel a calming sensation.
+Here are the effects of differing degrees of intoxication: BAC Level: .01 to .03

+-- A person begins to feel a calming sensation.
 The effects range from mild euphoria, increased sense of well-being, relaxation, talkativeness, joyousness and decrease inhibition.
 Impairment increases as alertness, judgment, coordination and concentration begin to be affected.
-BAC Level: .06 to .10 — When a person reaches this level of intoxication, obvious physical effects begin to appear.
+BAC Level: .06 to .10

+-- When a person reaches this level of intoxication, obvious physical effects begin to appear.
 Reflexes, reasoning, depth perception, distance viewing, peripheral vision and glare now become serious impairments to a driver and car accidents become more likely.
 Drunk drivers at the legal BAC limit of .08 are 11 times more likely to get in a car accident than a sober person.
-BAC Level: .11 to .20 — These high intoxication levels show a person that would appear very drunk.
+BAC Level: .11 to .20

+-- These high intoxication levels show a person that would appear very drunk.
 Behavioral changes include over-expression, emotional swings (angry or sad) and the person is likely to be rowdy.
-Impairments include a slower reaction time, loss of motor control, staggering and slurred speech — definitely not the characteristics of someone that you would want driving.
+Impairments include a slower reaction time, loss of motor control, staggering and slurred speech -- definitely not the characteristics of someone that you would want driving.
+BAC Level: .20 & Up

+-- Having this high a BAC results in an individual that begins to lose any and all judgment and motor function.
+There is severe motor impairment, loss of consciousness, loss of memory (blacking out) and -- as BAC levels approach .30 and higher -- death by alcohol poisoning becomes very possible.
 What this all means is that no one should ever drive a car after having a drink.
-Even one drink — which would lead to a low BAC level — has been proven to impair vision and can make for a more distracted driver.
+Even one drink -- which would lead to a low BAC level -- has been proven to impair vision and can make for a more distracted driver.
 As BAC levels increase, drivers become more and more likely to cause a car accident as these effects only worsen.

 All Drunk Driving Accidents Are Preventable